kandersolar/pvatlas/website/source/index.rst

 ==============

 .. warning::
-    This website is an unofficial prototype.
+    This website is a work-in-progress prototype.

 This is the website for PV Atlas, a project led by the PV Performance Modeling Collaborative (`PVPMC <http://pvpmc.sandia.gov>`_).